narayananpp/narayananpp.github.io/_projects/2_project.md

     Architecture diagram depicting our method
 </div>

 We deploy our **custom wheeled-robot platform** in the **Webots robotic simulation** containing realistic indoor environments, for the purpose of data-collection.
-We place monocular cameras on the front and rear sides of the robot to obtain images.
-We stack _multiple 2D LIDARs_ along the robot’s vertical axis to capture depth information from various angles.
+We place _monocular cameras_ in the front and rear sides of the robot and stack _multiple 2D LIDARs_ along the robot’s vertical axis to capture depth information from various angles.
 We obtain the distance to the nearest obstacle using these 2d LIDARs and assign classes such as **"very near", "near", "average", "far"** based on predefined distance ranges.

 <div class="row">